Table of contents

 How do I accept NFC?

 You’ll need to get a new NFC-enabled payments reader that can accept contactless payments.
-The Square Reader accepts contactless tap and go, mobile and chip and PIN payments via Visa, Mastercard, eftpos and American Express.
+The Square Reader accepts contactless tap and go, mobile and chip and PIN payments via Visa, Mastercard, eftpos, American Express and JCB.

 Are NFC point-of-sale systems expensive?